 Instruct the editor to change the last paragraph in 12.6.1.3.2 Security association in an ESS, as follows:

 The MLME-DELETEKEYS.request primitive deletes the temporal key(s) established for the security association so that they cannot be used to protect subsequent IEEE 802.11 traffic.
-An SME uses this primitive when it deletes a PTKSA, GTKSA, IGTKSA, or BIGTKSA.
+An SME uses this primitive when it deletes a PTKSA, GTKSA, IGTKSA, BIGTKSA, or WIGTKSA.

 12.6.2 RSNA selection